CREATIVE FUTURES FUND

 Your full application must be submitted via Creative Australia’s Application Management System.

-• a detailed list of activities and a timeline
+• A detailed list of activities and a timeline including milestones and key deliverables.

-You should submit support material with your full application.
-The industry advisors may review this material to help them assess your proposed activity.
+You must submit support material with your full application.
+The Industry Advisors will review this material to help them assess your proposed activity.

 We strongly recommend you curate the support material you provide to make it relevant, targeted and easily accessible.